kleok/FLOODPY/docs/index.rst

 How does it work?
 -----------------

-FLOMPY exploits the dense Sentinel-1 GRD intensity time series and is based on four processing steps.
+The FLOod Mapping PYthon toolbox is a free and open-source python toolbox for mapping of floodwater.
+It exploits the dense Sentinel-1 GRD intensity time series and is based on four processing steps.
 In the first step, a selection of Sentinel-1 images related to pre-flood (baseline) state and flood state is performed.
 In the second step, the preprocessing of the selected images is performed in order to create a co-registered stack with all the pre-flood and flood images.
 In the third step, a statistical temporal analysis is performed and a t-score map that represents the changes due to flood event is calculated.
 Finally, in the fourth step, a multi-scale iterative thresholding algorithm based on t-score map is performed to extract the final flood map.
-We believe that the end-user community can benefit by exploiting the FLompy flood maps.
+We believe that the end-user community can benefit by exploiting the FLOMPY's floodwater maps.

 .. seealso::
     Algorithms implemented in the software are described in detail at our publication.
 If FLOMPY was useful for you, we encourage you to cite the following work.

-    Karamvasis K, Karathanassi V. FLOMPY: An Open-Source Toolbox for Floodwater Mapping Using Sentinel-1 Intensity Time Series.
+- Karamvasis K, Karathanassi V. FLOMPY: An Open-Source Toolbox for Floodwater Mapping Using Sentinel-1 Intensity Time Series.
 Water.
 2021; 13(21):2943. https://doi.org/10.3390/w13212943

+- Gounari 0., Falagas A., Karamvasis K., Tsironis V., Karathanassi V., Karantzalos K.: Floodwater Mapping & Extraction of Flood-Affected Agricultural Fields.
+Living Planet Symposium Bonn 23-27 May 2022. https://drive.google.com/file/d/1HiGkep3wx45gAQT6Kq34CdECMpQc8GUV/view?usp=sharing

+- Zotou I., Karamvasis K., Karathanassi V., Tsihrintzis V.: Sensitivity of a coupled 1D/2D model in input parameter variation exploiting Sentinel-1-derived flood map.
+7th IAHR Europe Congress.
+September 7-9, 2022.
+Page 247 at https://www.iahreuropecongress.org/PDF/IAHR2022_ABSTRACT_BOOK.pdf

 Contact us
 ----------